haikucode-dev/x1-docker-ollama/README.md

 - **Autostart Support**: Systemd service setup for automatic startup on boot.
 - **Tailscale Funnel**: Expose your Ollama instance securely over the internet using Tailscale Funnel.
 - **Clean Uninstall**: Easily remove all components with a single script.
+- **Model Download**: Option to download gemma3:1b during setup.
+- **Status Monitoring**: Comprehensive status overview of all services.
+- **Quick Restart**: Restart all services with a single command.

 ## Quick Install (One-Line Command)